mark-thompson01/Network-Hash-Capture-and-Cracking/README.md

      - mDNS (Multicast DNS)
   - Responder listens for these requests and pretends to be the host being requested (spoofs the response).
     - Believing it has found the correct server, the victim's machine tries to authenticate automatically using NTLM (Windows tries single sign-on).
     - The victim machine sends an NTLM negotiation message to Responder, resulting in the NTLMv2 hash value of the victim to be retrievd by Responder.

--
+- Once the password hash is retrieved, you can then run hashcat to try and crack it and expose the password.

 ---